The Bible's Buried Secrets

-The BBC has also produced a short series of nearly the same name (Bible's Buried Secrets) covering similar themes presented by Francesca Stavrakopoulou.

 "The Bible's Buried Secrets" is a Nova program that first aired on PBS, on November 18, 2008.
 According to the program's official website: "The film presents the latest archaeological scholarship from the Holy Land to explore the beginnings of modern religion and the origins of the Hebrew Bible, also known as the Old Testament.
 This archaeological detective story tackles some of the biggest questions in biblical studies: Where did the ancient Israelites come from?
 Who wrote the Bible, when, and why?
 How did the worship of one God—the foundation of modern Judaism, Christianity, and Islam—emerge?"

 Contents

 The producers surveyed the evidence and take positions that are mainstream among archaeologists and historians, although they continue to raise objections among both Christians who believe in the bible as either literal or historical truth and minimalists who assert that the Bible has no historical validation.

 The program airs archaeologists' assertions that: